Bricket Wood

-Bricket Wood is a village in the county of Hertfordshire, England, 4.2 mi south of St Albans and 4.2 mi north-northeast of Watford.
+Bricket Wood is a village in the county of Hertfordshire, England, 4.2 mi south of St Albans city centre (though in the city's contiguous built-up area) and 4.2 mi north-northeast of Watford.

 History

 The area of Bricket Wood was mostly occupied by farmers until Bricket Wood railway station was built in 1861.
-In 1889 brothers Henry Gray and William Gray bought up land in the area and built Woodside Retreat Fairground.
+In 1889, brothers Henry Gray and William Gray bought up land in the area and built Woodside Retreat Fairground.
 The fairground attracted hordes of visitors to the area from London and nearby towns and a small village developed around the station.
 In 1923, a rival fairground named Joyland was built nearby by R.B Christmas.
-Both resorts were closed in 1929, Christmas used his leftover land for building bungalows.
+Both resorts were closed in 1929, and Christmas used his leftover land for building bungalows.

-During the 1930s the area became popular with naturists after Charles Macaskie set up the naturist camp Spielplatz on the outskirts of the village.
-Naturists bought up plots of land on the edge of the village and built their own communities, which at first didn't have electricity or running water.
+During the 1930s, the area became popular with naturists after Charles Macaskie set up the naturist camp Spielplatz on the outskirts of the village.
+Naturists bought up plots of land on the edge of the village and built their own communities, which at first did not have electricity or running water.
 The village also began to attract Wiccans after Gerald Gardner set up the Bricket Wood coven.

-During the 1950s housing estates were built for employees of aviation company Handley Page, who had a plant at nearby Radlett.
+During the 1950s, housing estates were built for employees of aviation company Handley Page, who had a plant at nearby Radlett.
 More estates then followed, aimed at commuters desiring housing near the Green Belt with convenient access to London.